gmh5225/CodetronikPass/README.md

 ## Features

-- Interrupting decompile code to C
+- Interrupting decompile code to C (such as IDA and Binary Ninja)

 ## Build for iOS Application